Louvivien/FlaskUserAccountBoilerplate/README.md

 ### Usage

-1. Configure MongoDB URI in the `config.py` file:
+1. Configure MongoDB URI in the `config.py.example` file, rename it config.py

    ```python
    MONGO_URI = "your url from Atlas"